 Porthcurno car park to Treen car park for Penberth Cove - 2 miles (8 minutes)

 Leave Porthcurno via the same road as which you entered.
 When you reach the top of the valley turn right.
 The road goes down a hill.

 Penberth is best accessed by parking at the car park in Treen (Sat Nav TR19 6LF) and walking the short distance down the public footpath to Penberth.

 There are no car parks at Penberth Cove and on road parking is extremely limited.
-If you are in need of refreshment there is an excellent pub at Treen, The Logan Rock Inn, is located in Treen village.
+If you are looking for refreshments, the Logan Rock Inn, is located in Treen village.

 Driving map for the Land’s End Peninsula locations

 Walking map for exploring the sites on foot